2017 Denver Broncos season: Week 15: at Indianapolis Colts

+The Broncos snapped a 6-game losing streak in Indianapolis, dating back to 2003 (including the playoffs).

 Week 16: at Washington Redskins

 A 31-yard field goal by placekicker Brandon McManus gave the Broncos a 3–0 lead late in the first quarter.
 However, the Redskins reeled off 27 unanswered points, and the same offensive mistakes that plagued the Broncos during their 8-game losing streak resurfaced.
 The defense allowed Redskins' quarterback Kirk Cousins to pass for 299 yards and three touchdowns.
-The Broncos' lone touchdown came late in the fourth quarter – a 5-yard run by running back C. J. Anderson, by which time the game had already been decided in the Redskins' favor.NotesThis was the Broncos' final game against Washington under the "Redskins" moniker – home or away, as Washington adopted a temporary moniker in 2020.
+The Broncos' lone touchdown came late in the fourth quarter – a 5-yard run by running back C. J. Anderson, by which time the game had already been decided in the Redskins' favor.